uviclibraries/genai-notebooklm/3-nblm-brainstorming.md

 parent: Workshop Activities
 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---
-# Brainstorming & Ideation for Resarch Questions
+# Brainstorming & Ideation for Research Questions
 <img src="images/nblm-brain-storm.jpeg" style="float:right;width:400px;padding:10px;" alt="Brainstorm visualization">
 In this workshop, we'll explore how GenAI can help you explore a group of journal articles and a video for gaps in the literature and potential research questions to fill those gaps or explore a related topic.